larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 that was another form of air pollution which.
 (22:03)
-There actually were some people in the lab who were Bill Gospar, in particular.
+There actually were some people in the lab who were Bill Gosper, in particular.
 His father was a doctor or something that he was.
 You used to take a fan too to Chinese restaurants and things,